elkorn/afronski.github.io/_drafts/with-great-power-comes-great-responsibility.md

 }
 {% endhighlight%}

-*Iterable* is an abstraction for all collections which can be step through one-by-one.
+*Iterable* is an abstraction for all collections which can be stepped through one-by-one.

-*Iterator* is a data structure (again, an abstraction) that allow to iterate over a sequence of elements.
+*Iterator* is a data structure (again, an abstraction) that allows to iterate over a sequence of elements.
 It has two methods - first for checking if there is a next element available, and second which returns the next element.

 So far, so good - we can explicitly see an intent and usage for such abstractions.
 It is readable at the first sight.

 # Observables

-Things can complicate if we deal with asynchronous operations, which returns a collection as well. *Iterables* are defining collection of existing elements, not possible results.
+Things can get complicated if we are dealing with asynchronous operations, which return a collection as well. *Iterables* define only a collection of existing elements, not possible results.

 But we can introduce new abstractions.
 Let's look at the example (again, written in *Scala*):